Cory Deagle

 Cory Deagle (born June 27, 1991) is a Canadian politician, who was elected to the Legislative Assembly of Prince Edward Island in the 2019 Prince Edward Island general election.
 He represents the district of Montague-Kilmuir as a member of the Progressive Conservative Party of Prince Edward Island.

 He was re-elected in the 2023 general election.
 He is also the youngest member of the legislature, at 31.

-On February 26, 2025, Deagle resigned from cabinet, to run for the leadership of the Progressive Conservative Party.

-Deagle dropped out of the PC leadership race and rejoined the cabinet on October 10, 2025.
+On February 26, 2025, Deagle resigned from Cabinet to run for the leadership of the Progressive Conservative Party.
+However, he dropped out of the race and rejoined Cabinet on October 10, 2025.